 Well I suppose it would depend on the student, with the right student it could be interesting I suppose, to develop their abilities.
 But I don’t think I would…It’d waste too much of my time.”
 She mussed.

 “I work at the university, in administration, I know the art professor, I could talk with him; maybe if he came here you could discuss finding the right student, or other ideas?”
 Cathy suggested.

 “Well, if he’s willing, I can entertain the idea at least.”
-Gwen said to be polite, in the hope of ending the subject, and smiled, but thought nothing would come of it, just idol chat.
+Gwen said to be polite her ego getting the better of her in the moment, and in the hope of ending the subject, and smiled, but thought nothing would come of it, just idol chat.

 Cathy told the group that each painting had its own story, and briefly explained some of what Gwen had conveyed about the painting over the fireplace.

 A very fat woman in her seventies pointed to a painting she’d been studying since they arrived.
 “Gwen what’s the story of this painting?”

 “Ah.”
 Gwen replied.
 “The village idiot.”
 She answered.